Posted: 03/08/2021 | by Olivia

 Bainbridge

-Spend the day outdoors at the White Cliffs of Canoy and fishing on the Susquehanna River.
-Babbles of huge catches surround this hot spot, so be ready to reel in a large smallmouth bass or walleye.
+Spend the day outdoors at the White Cliffs of Conoy and fishing on the Susquehanna River.
+Huge potential catches surround this hot spot, so be ready to reel in a large smallmouth bass or walleye.

 Holtwood

-A variety of fish can be found in the faster waters of the Susquehanna River at Holtwood.
+A variety of fish can be found such as smallmouth, walleye, and catfish in the faster waters of the Susquehanna River at Holtwood.

 East Drumore